Lembke2448/iOS-Portfolio-Lembke22/README.md

 ### Advanced iOS Mobile App Development
 * I worked in a group to create a [bubble-shooting word game](https://github.com/EPHS-iOS/BubbleWords).
 Wordle was very popular at this time, so we were enthusiastic in making an app related to that.
+It was the heyday of creating varients of the original, so that was where our inspiration came from.
+We had experience in moving parts with a velocity

 Old Repostiories:
 * [archived BubbleWords repo](https://github.com/90306561/BubbleWords)